-Once again, team Globalme hit the road for another fun data collection project abroad.
+Once again, team Globalme hit the road for another fun speech data collection project abroad.
 This time, our Chinese speech data collection project brought us all the way to China – a whopping 16 hours ahead of Vancouver.
 We were tasked with collecting natural language processing of the Sichuanese dialect, so needed to spend time in-country to hear from native speakers.
 Luckily, our team is dispersed all over the world; we just so happened to have a few members in Chengdu, an ideal location for the natural language utterance we needed to collect for the project.
 If you are wondering why we are collecting all this speech data, what the process is like and how it helps tech to recognize speech, check out this post on how speech recognition technology works.

 This was not our first project there (check out our article on Cultural Differences You Should Know Before Doing Business in China), so we were able to use our previous experience to ensure the project was smooth sailing the whole way.
 Just like that, two of our Vancouver-based Project Managers packed their bags full of equipment, and, after explaining to airport security why we needed six laptops and various other electronic gadgets, we headed off to meet our team in Chengdu.

 Something foreign companies need to be aware of when visiting China are the social and cultural differences.
 One can’t assume that everything works the same as in the Western world; you must switch all the assumptions you have based on your experience from your home country “off”, especially when conducting business there.
 For example, unlike our hometown of Vancouver, the middle class is a much smaller portion of the population in China.
 Thus, finding the sweet spot in the market of testers who would meet our requirements and yet have a financial need to work on a project such as this was not an easy task.